Table of Contents

 Rapid Formations services

-Rapid Formations provides digital minutes of your first board meeting as part of our Digital Package.
-Alternatively, you can receive digital and printed minutes if you register your company using our Digital Plus Package or All Inclusive Package.
+Rapid Formations provides digital minutes of your first board meeting as part of our Basic Package.
+Alternatively, you can receive digital and printed minutes if you register your company using our Privacy Plus Package or All Inclusive Package.
 You will also have access to our free Online Admin Portal – this will allow you to view and update company details online, file Confirmation Statements and report changes to Companies House electronically.